Angela Merkel has made big gains in Germany's election, and has a mandate to form a government

 Merkel’s stewardship of the German economy has been good for the country, but not for all of its citizens.

 Since she was first elected in 2005, Merkel has steered a steady course, shielding German output from the worst of the financial crisis.

 This is reflected in upbeat readings for business confidence and a 75% appreciation for the Xetra Dax, the nation’s main bluechip stock index.
 While unemployment soared in the eurozone and in the U.S. after 2008, Germany’s jobless tally decreased.

 Economists have also argued Germany’s exports benefit greatly from being priced in a currency that is much weaker than the Deutsche Mark would otherwise have been.

 However, large numbers of people are reliant on low-paid “mini-jobs” which leave them struggling to make ends meet.
 The Social Democrats are calling for a national minimum wage to combat the problem of the “working poor.”

 The OECD warned recently that the gap between rich and poor in Germany was wider than in any of the group’s member states, which include the U.S. and Mexico.

 How did Merkel survive while the rest fell?

-As only the third person in post-war times to win three terms in office -- joining Helmut Kohl and Konrad Adenauer -- Merkel has cemented her place in the history books.
-She is now positioned to topple Margaret Thatcher from the top spot as most powerful female politician
+As only the third person in post-war times to win three terms in office – joining Helmut Kohl and Konrad Adenauer – Merkel has cemented her place in the history books.
+She is now positioned to topple Margaret Thatcher from the top spot as most powerful female politician of all time.

 Merkel has been careful to keep her famously steely resolve and intransigence for Brussels, to defend Germany’s interests.
 And for this she has been rewarded.